-Description of the Program.
 The Honors Scholars Program (HSP) consists of enriched Core Curriculum courses developed especially for highly motivated students.
-Emphasizing the use of primary texts, instructors challenge students through individual research, critical reflection, incisive discussion, interactive projects, and professional presentations.
+Emphasizing the use of primary texts, instructors challenge students through individual research, critical reflection, incisive discussion, and interactive projects.

 Honors Scholars are strongly encouraged to model Christian principles and good stewardship of their academic gifts through serving in leadership positions on campus and participating in service activities both on and off campus.
-The Honors Student Government promotes scholarly presentations and service by the student body as a whole and serves as a peer support group for honors students.
+The Honors Executive Council promotes scholarly presentations and service by the student body as a whole and serves as a peer support group for honors students.
 Honors Scholars often participate in regional, national, and international honors conferences, workshops, and semesters abroad.
-The Honors Center, available to Honors Scholars, provides an attractive location for studying, cooking, and tutoring.
-Several classes meet in the center's classroom.
+The Honors/Leaders Scholars Institute Center, available to Honors Scholars, provides an attractive location for studying, cooking, and tutoring.

 Eligibility for admission is based on SAT/ACT scores and submission of the Honor's application.
-Inquiries concerning the program should be addressed to Dr. Brad Gambill, Director of the Honors Scholars Program, Box 3074, John Brown University, Siloam Springs, AR 72761 or e-mail firstname.lastname@example.org.
+Inquiries concerning the program should be addressed to Dr. Trisha Posey, Director of the Honors Scholars Program, John Brown University, 2000 West University Street, Siloam Springs, AR 72761 or e-mail firstname.lastname@example.org.

 Students who are not admitted to the Honors Scholars Program are not allowed to enroll in honors courses.